SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://python.langchain.com/docs/langgraph](https://python.langchain.com/docs/langgraph)↗.

-These LangChain tools must be installed (pending) before continuing with this post.
+These LangChain tools must be installed (`pip show langchain`) before continuing with this post.

 # What is LiteLLM?